-Insomnia can be treated in a variety of ways and should be discussed with your doctor.
-Your doctor may ask you to track your sleep patterns to help diagnose the condition.
-Treating insomnia can include taking medications, getting therapy, or trying a combination of medications and therapy.
-Reducing insomnia should result in more sleep and relieve morning headaches.
+Insomnia can be treated in a variety of ways.
+Your first step is to discuss it with your doctor.
+They may ask you to track your sleep patterns to help diagnose the condition.

 Bruxism is also linked to other sleep conditions like sleep apnea, and it may cause damaged teeth and jaw pain.
-Treatment may involve a mouth guard, stress reduction techniques, or behavior changes.
+Treatment may involve:

 Early morning headaches may be the result of strained muscles in your neck.
 You may need to evaluate your sleep position and the pillows you use to ease this form of early morning headache.